1949 Rose Bowl: Game summary

-Frank Aschenbrenner ran 73 yards, the longest touchdown return in Rose Bowl history.
+Frank Aschenbrenner ran 73 yards, the longest touchdown run in Rose Bowl history.
 In the second quarter, the Wildcats were awarded a touchdown in a controversial call when Art Murakowski fumbled the ball entering the endzone, but missed the point-after.
 Although Jensen is injured early in the third quarter, Cal mounted a 56-yard drive for a touchdown and point-after giving them a one-point lead.

 In the fourth quarter, with less than three minutes and 88 yards to go, the Wildcats launched a historic drive: Aschenbrenner made the only complete pass of the game to Stonesifer for 18 yards, followed by a 14-yard run by Perricone, a 5-yard penalty against Cal, and then a Statue of Liberty play and 45-yard run by Ed Tunnicliff for a touchdown.
 The Bears attempted a passing drive in the last minute, but PeeWee Day intercepted a pass to end Cal's hopes of a title.

 Both Aschenbrenner's and Jensen's runs were from scrimmage.
 The final touchdown was a direct snap from center to a running back (Tunnicliff) from a T-formation set.